chaos-lord/CryEd/README.md

 - Replace audio/cry_pointers in your crystal repo with the audio/cry_pointers in this repo
 - Replace data/pokemon/cries in your crystal repo with the crydata.asm in this repo
 - Replace constants/cry_constants.asm in your crystal repo with the cry_constants.asm in this repo
-- Check the credits of the crys you have used and add them to your romhacks credits.
+- Check the credits of the criess you have used and add them to your romhacks credits.

 # How to build CryEd: